dushimsam/GSoC-22/README.md

 ### 2. MAINTENANCE

-Created the maintenance page to help the user request the running of the fossology maintenance operations.
-The operations can like validating folders , removing specific rows from the database , removing files and tables etc.
+Created the maintenance page to help the user request the running of the FOSSology maintenance operations.
+The operations can be like validating folders , removing specific rows from the database , removing files and tables etc.
 The work involved were to create the UI Page and integrate it to the respective end point.

 ![image](https://user-images.githubusercontent.com/66276301/188791715-3093c956-19fd-448f-a8af-b002443f4b78.png)